Banda, Uttar Pradesh: Economy

 It contains an area of 3061 sqmi.
 In some parts it rises into irregular uplands and elevated plains, interspersed with detached rocks of granite; in others it sinks into marshy lowlands, which frequently remain under water during the rainy season.
 The sloping country on the bank of the Yamuna (previously called Jamuna)is full of ravines.
 To the south-east the Vindhya chain of hills takes its origin in a low range not exceeding 500 ft in height, and forming a natural boundary of the district in that direction.
 The principal river of the district is the Yamuna, which flows from north-west to south-east, along the north-east boundary of the district, for 125 mi The black soil of the district yields crops of which the principal are millet, other food-grains, pulse, rice, cotton and oil-seeds.
 Banda cotton enjoys a high repute in the market.
 A branch railway from Manikpur to Jhansi traverses the length of the district, which is also crossed by the East Indian main line to Jabalpur (earlier Jubbulpore).

-The BDA (Banda development Authority) has planned to make one mall in town.
-1 India Family Mart, a mid scale shopping store, is currently giving their service to the city.
+The BDA (Banda Development Authority) has planned to make one mall in town, the India Family Mart, a mid scale shopping store, is currently giving their service to the city.